 ARTICLES

-“Absolutely Stunning!”
-What's the Secret Behind the “Rainbow” in This Rice Paddy?
-A Fantastical Scene in Hokkaido Has Everyone Amazed, “Like a Fairy Tale World”
+"Absolutely Stunning!"
+What's the Secret Behind the "Rainbow" Floating in a Rice Paddy?
+A Mystical Scene from Hokkaido Goes Viral, "Like a Fairy Tale World."

 A rainbow in the rice paddy.

-It's not a reflection of a rainbow in the sky, but apparently a prism effect caused by iron bacteria floating in the paddy.
+Apparently, it's not a reflection of a rainbow in the sky, but a prism effect caused by iron bacteria floating in the paddy.

 Photo courtesy of @donchan1101

-This single photo looks as if a rainbow has descended upon the surface of a rice paddy.
-The water's surface is adorned with a vibrant gradation of red, blue, and purple, creating a fantastical scene completely different from the usual rice fields we're used to seeing.
+This single photo looks as if a rainbow has descended onto the surface of the rice paddy.
+Vivid gradations of red, blue, and purple spread across the water, creating a fantastical scene completely different from the usual rice paddies we're used to seeing.

-The 'Rainbow' is Actually a Light Interference Phenomenon Created by 'Iron Bacteria'
+The Rainbow's True Identity: A 'Thin-Film Interference' Phenomenon Created by 'Iron Bacteria'

-The photographer is Tomohiro Tsuboi, who moved to Biei, Hokkaido, and now works in agriculture while publishing his photography and video works.
-The photo was taken on May 23, 2026, around 6:00 AM.
-Mr. Tsuboi commented on the experience, saying, “I knew this phenomenon could happen, but I was so happy to see it with my own eyes.”
+The photographer behind this shot is Tomohiro Tsuboi, who moved to Biei, Hokkaido, and works in agriculture while publishing his photography and video works.
+The photo was taken on May 23, 2026, at around 6:00 AM.
+Mr. Tsuboi commented on the experience, saying, "I knew this phenomenon could occur, but I was thrilled to actually see it with my own eyes."

 At first glance, it might look like a rainbow in the sky reflecting on the water, but that's not the case.
-The rainbow-like colors are actually caused by a phenomenon called thin-film interference from a biofilm of “iron bacteria” floating on the paddy's surface.
-This thin film, which forms in iron-rich water environments, reflects light, and the interference of light waves creates the rainbow colors.
-It's a mystical sight that only appears when the conditions are just right, making it a very rare encounter.
+The true cause of the rainbow colors is a phenomenon called thin-film interference, caused by 'iron bacteria' floating on the paddy's water surface.
+When light hits the thin film that forms in iron-rich water environments, the interference of light can make it appear iridescent.
+It's a mystical sight that only appears when the conditions are just right, making it a rare encounter.

-Hokkaido is home to countless magnificent landscapes and famous tourist spots, but as this photo shows, incredible beauty can also be found hidden in ordinary rural scenes.
-Why not take a closer look at the everyday scenery around you and search for those unique, fleeting moments of breathtaking beauty?
+Hokkaido is home to many magnificent landscapes and famous tourist spots, but as this photo shows, surprising beauty can also be hidden in ordinary rural scenery.
+Why not pay closer attention to your immediate surroundings and search for the unique, fleeting wonders of the land?

 ・X (formerly Twitter): @donchan1101